One of the more common board game buying dilemmas I keep encountering is Mage Knight vs Gloomhaven.

 - The Lucky Meeple Promo Scenario

-Gloomhaven is a younger game, therefore hasn’t received that many expansions yet.
-In fact, only Forgotten Circles are considered a true expansion, adding new elements to the game (twenty new scenarios, that take place after the original campaign, new character class, new monster types and fourteen new items).
+Gloomhaven is a younger game, therefore hasn’t received that many expansions (nor does it need them).
+In fact, only Forgotten Circles are considered a true expansion, adding new elements to the game (twenty new scenarios, that take place after the original campaign, new character class, new monster types, and fourteen new items).

 Solo scenarios add 17 solo-only scenarios and a deck of 17 new items as rewards for those missions.
 Promotional scenarios are rewards for backing certain projects.

 If you’re in the market for Gloomhaven, get the base game.
 After you’re done with that, look into Forgotten Circles.
 Other scenarios are optional (if you even get to find them for a reasonable price).

 In 2020, a prequel, Jaws of the Lion became available.
 It’s a simplified version of Gloomhaven.
 It retains all the outstanding card-playing mechanisms, dungeon-crawling, story, and character progression, but it removes a lot of fiddly stuff, like setting up.

 As an entry point into the Gloomhaven universe, I recommend it very much.
 Read the Jaws of the Lion Review here.

 Click here to read more about Gloomhaven in another article